 Laboe must have been happy to sign the Meadowlarks, since "Heaven And Paradise" was one of the featured songs on his first "Oldies But Goodies" album, which was riding high on the charts at the end of 1958.
 (He broadcast, over KPOP, from a drive-in restaurant in L.A., where customers could request their favorites from the comfort of their cars.
-Incidentally, this was the first album which featured songs from more than a single record company).
+Incidentally, this was the first album that featured songs from multiple, unrelated record companies).

 By the time of the second Original Sound release in 1960 ("There's A Girl"/"Blue Mood"), the Meadowlarks were Don Julian (lead), Leon Brown (tenor), Clydie King (she was "Little Clydie," who had done "A Casual Look"), and Earl Jones (bass).